lihaifand/flying-car/3d-control(c++)/README.md

 1. Implement body rate control

-- implement the code in the function `GenerateMotorCommands()`
+- implement the code in the function [QuadControl::GenerateMotorCommands()](QuadControl.cpp#L58-L79) from line 58 to 79.
-  So we need to redefine the force formulas given in lecture to correspond with these new definitions, as follows:
+  The force is as follows:
   $F_{tot} = F0 + F1 + F2 + F3$
   $\tau_x = (F0 - F1 + F2 - F3) * l$           // This is Roll
   $\tau_y = (F0 + F1 - F2 - F3) * l$           // This is Pitch
   $\tau_z = (-F0 + F1 + F2 - F3) * \kappa$      // This is Yaw
   where l = L / $\sqrt{2}$   -  since, L is defined as half the distance between rotors
-- implement the code in the function `BodyRateControl()` Use body rate error and `kpPQR` to return the command moment.
+- implement the code in the function `BodyRateControl()` [QuadControl::BodyRateControl()](QuadControl.cpp#L97-L112) from line 97 to 112 using P controller by `kpPQR` and moments of inertia.
+Use body rate error and `kpPQR` to return the command moment.
 - Tune `kpPQR` in `QuadControlParams.txt` to get the vehicle to stop spinning quickly but not overshoot.
 ```
 #Angle rate gains
-kpPQR = 70, 70, 12
+kpPQR = 40, 40, 12
 ```
 If successful, you should see the rotation of the vehicle about roll (omega.x) get controlled to 0 while other rates remain zero.
 Note that the vehicle will keep flying off quite quickly, since the angle is not yet being controlled back to 0.
 Also note that some overshoot will happen due to motor dynamics!.